Overcoming INFIDELITY: For Mental Health Professionals

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

 A marital therapist shared with a couple that infidelity occurs when something is missing in a relationship.
-While this may be true for some, I've found that infidelity more frequently reflects what's missing within the partner who strayed—clear boundaries, sound judgment, integrity, decency, and, in particular, respect for the person they claimed to love.
+While this assertion may be true for some, I've found that infidelity more frequently reflects what's missing within the partner who strayed—clear boundaries, sound judgment, integrity, decency, morality, and, in particular, respect for the person they married and claimed to love.

 “I promise to be faithful in sickness and in health.”
-Infidelity is not the sickness.
-The sickness is the deliberate withholding of the truth—condemning the betrayed to live a lie—and the ethical and professional failure of some mental health providers who enable this deception—under the guise of "treatment."
+Infidelity is not a sickness.
+The sickness is the deliberate withholding of the truth—condemning the betrayed to live a lie—and the ethical and professional failure of some mental health professionals who enable this deception under the guise of "treatment."

-Once infidelity has been disclosed, far too many mental health professionals make a crucial mistake that flies in the face of evidence-based care.
-They project their personal beliefs such as asserting, “You now know she's been unfaithful; now you have to make a decision—move on—or accept it.”
-While this may be your belief, it's likely not in the best interest of your client(s) and certainly not evidence-based care.
+After disclosing infidelity, many mental health professionals commit a significant error that contradicts evidence-based care.
+They project their personal beliefs, such as asserting, “You now know she's been unfaithful; now you have to make a decision—move on without her—or accept it.”
+While such a statement may be the therapist's belief, it's likely not in the best interest of your client(s) and certainly not evidence-based care.

-To overcome infidelity, the betrayed person has a right to know the truth—to understand the reality of what happened in their relationship, with whom it happened, what happened, and where it happened.
-And the betrayer has a responsibility to accept accountability and provide full disclosure of that truth.
+To overcome infidelity, the betrayed person has a right to know the truth—to understand the reality of what happened in their relationship, with whom it happened, what happened, where it happened, when it happened, and why it happened.
+And the betrayer has a responsibility to accept accountability and provide full disclosure of the truth.

 From a clinical perspective, betrayal trauma presents with symptom patterns characteristic of acute stress reactions, complex trauma, and posttraumatic stress.
-The betrayed partner’s intrusive thoughts, obsessions, rumination, hypervigilance, exaggerated startle response, insomnia, and emotional lability are not signs of pathology; they're often normal responses to frequent doses of deception, “Trickle Truths,” and flagrant lies.
+The betrayed partner’s intrusive thoughts, obsessions, rumination, hypervigilance, exaggerated startle response, insomnia, and emotional lability are not signs of mental illness; they're often normal responses to regular doses of deception, “trickle truths,” and flagrant lies.

-Responsible, professional, ethical mental health care requires the caregiver to understand that trickle truth is not honesty—it’s continued betrayal that can compromise your client's/patient's safety and well-being.
+Responsible, professional, ethical mental health care requires the counselor or therapist to understand that trickle truth is not honesty—it’s continued betrayal that can compromise your client's/patient's safety and well-being.

-Recognize that when you encourage partners to “move on,” it’s likely a manifestation of your need to move on—not your client’s need.
-I know a psychiatrist who shared with his client, an older man who had never been with anyone but his wife, his high school sweetheart—“Most people have had many partners.
+Recognize that when a mental health professional encourages the betrayed to “move on,” it’s likely a manifestation of their need to move on—not their client’s/patient's need.
+I know a psychiatrist who shared with his client, a man in his early sixties who had never been intimate with anyone but his wife, his high school sweetheart, "Most people have had many partners.
 You’ve got to accept that she was with someone other than you.
 Remember the sexual revolution?”
-This wasn’t his patient’s need; it was this misinformed psychiatrist’s need.
+The problem wasn’t his patient’s need; it was this misinformed psychiatrist’s need.
 This "intervention" was not person-centered, trauma-informed, or evidence-based; it was invalidating and devastating to his patient—so damaging that it prompted him to contemplate suicide.

-Counselors and psychotherapists who discourage discussion about the truth, reinforcing avoidance—the reality of what happened in their clients’ relationship—are secondarily victimizing and retraumatizing the betrayed.
-Only through honesty—learning the truth about what happened in the client's relationship—can the process of healing and, potentially, acceptance begin.
+Counselors and psychotherapists who discourage discussion about the truth, reinforcing avoidance—the reality of what happened in their clients’/patient's relationship—are secondarily victimizing and retraumatizing the betrayed.
+Only through honesty—learning the truth about what happened in the relationship—can the process of healing and, potentially, acceptance begin.

-It’s also critical to understand gaslighting—when the betrayer psychologically manipulates their partner to believe that there’s something wrong with them.
+It’s also critical to understand gaslighting—when the betrayer psychologically manipulates their partner to believe that there’s something wrong with them—"This is mental illness."
 Gaslighting can compromise one's reality testing and ultimately precipitate decompensation—a worsening of symptoms and a significant deterioration in functioning.

 Technology can assist by offering accessible psychoeducation—guided relaxation and grounding techniques, affect regulation and emotional awareness tools, cognitive restructuring techniques, structured journaling, decision-making frameworks, values clarification, and between-session support.

 One of the most compelling statements I have ever heard came from an exemplary therapist, Ester.
-When her client asked her for specific strategies and techniques to cope with his obsessive thoughts and images of his wife being intimate with her lover, she declined—instead offering a safe place in which he could fully explore his feelings.
-From an evidence-based humanistic perspective, her restraint was the intervention.
-By refusing to provide answers, she empowered him to find the answers within himself.
-That was the moment he chose to climb the proverbial ladder—from survivor to thriver.
+When her client asked her for specific strategies and techniques to cope with his obsessive thoughts and images of his wife being intimate with her lover, she declined, instead offering a safe place in which he could explore his thoughts and feelings.
+From an evidence-based humanistic perspective, Ester's ethical and professional restraint was the intervention.
+By refusing to provide answers, she empowered him to find them within himself.
+At that moment, he made the decision to move from being a survivor to a thriver—through writing and a commitment to helping others.

 As a mental health professional, you must advocate for and promote honest and transparent face-to-face interpersonal disclosure of truth, accountability, and reality—not as punishment, but as a prerequisite for professional, ethical treatment aimed at overcoming infidelity.

-Finally, it's important to recognize that many couples learn to harness their painful emotional energy from infidelity—and use that energy to propel them to cultivate an even stronger relationship.
-While this is certainly within the realm of possibility for some couples—only by addressing truth, accountability, and reality is there a possibility for this sublimation.
+Finally, it's important to recognize that many couples learn to harness their painful emotional energy from infidelity—and use that energy to propel them to cultivate a stronger relationship.
+While some couples may achieve this outcome, it can only happen with honesty.

-Betrayal does not end when the affair ends.
-It ends when the whole truth is told.
+Betrayal doesn't end when the affair ends.
+It ends when the truth is told.